vinodpandey/vinodpandey-backup.github.io/documentation/git/working-with-remote-branches-bitbucket.md

 ```
 Merging remote commits to single commit (when we have already merged develop branch multiple times on feature branch).
-<feature-squashed-branch> is the new temporary branch that we are creating for squashing all commit (including merges). <feature-branch> is the branch which contains multiple commits and merge histroy.
+{feature-squashed-branch} is the new temporary branch that we are creating for squashing all commit (including merges). {feature-branch} is the branch which contains multiple commits and merge histroy.

 ```